ypauzunova/SQLZoo_challenge/README.md

 # SQLZoo_challenge
-Daily SQL practice routine to keep in shape and build fluency
+SQL practice routine to keep in shape and build fluency